 The goal of the recovery phase of an incident is to restore standard service to the business.
 If clean backups are available, use them to restore service.
 At the same time, any compromised device will need rebuilding to ensure a clean recovery.
 Also, extra monitoring of affected devices might need implementation.

-Once the threat has been remediated, the next step will involve answering the question, ‘how do we stop this from happening again?’.
+Once the threat has been remediated, the next step will involve answering the question, ‘How do we stop this from happening again?’.
 A meeting known as a Post Incident Review (PIR) takes place.
 It includes representatives from all teams involved in the incident.
 It is the platform to discuss what went well during the incident and what needs improvements.
-Here the incident response plan refines based on the outcome of the PIR, procedures, and playbooks are amended to reflect any agreed changes.
+Here, the incident response plan is refined based on the outcome of the PIR, and procedures and playbooks are amended to reflect any agreed changes.

-The IR team can also create awareness messages for all staff members, including the top management.
-The message should include what happened and what lessons they learned from the IR team.
-Moreover, the message can also have the end-users if it impacts them.
+The IR team can also create awareness messages for all staff members, including top management.
+The message should include what happened and what lessons they learned from it.
+Moreover, if it impacts the end-users, the message can also affect them.

 Share this article